Building your home gym on a budget may seem impossible, but it’s more accessible and more affordable than you may realize

-For years I did Beachbody workouts and loved them, but got to the point where I wanted to make up my own workouts and branch out a lot, so I started collecting equipment.
-Over the years, I’ve built up a pretty solid gym and feel absolute freedom to workout when I want.
+For years I did Beachbody workouts and loved them, but it got to the point where I wanted to make up my workouts and branch out a lot.

-So, here are my favs and stuff I use every. single. day. (except Sundays)…
+Here are my favs and stuff I use every.
+Single.
+Day. (except Sundays)…

 Building Your Home Gym On A Budget: